robin-rpr/calos/doc/dev.rst

 Additional directories can be symlinked into :code:`examples` and will be integrated into the test suite.
-This allows you to create a site-specific test suite. :code:`ch-test` finds tests at any directory depth; e.g.
+This allows you to create a site-specific test suite. :code:`clearly test` finds tests at any directory depth; e.g.
 :code:`examples/foo/bar/Dockerfile.baz` will create a test image tagged :code:`bar-baz`.